Learn more about tuition, fees and financial aid.

 This track offers an interdisciplinary program that integrates the study of dance within a liberal arts setting of intellectual and creative exploration.
 Located in a world dance capital, students will explore what dance is in New York City.

-During the Leadership in Action series, you will work alongside members of the Athena Center for Leadership team every Wednesday to deepen and expand your communication and collaboration skills and explore your own leadership identity and story.
+During the Leadership in Action series, you will work alongside members of the Athena Center for Leadership team every Tuesday and Wednesday to deepen and expand your communication and collaboration skills and explore your own leadership identity and story.
 Connecting with your peers in small group sessions, you will gain a broader understanding of what leadership means to you and experiment with different ways of telling your story.